Fabrizio De André: 1970s

-In 1970 the song Il pescatore ("The Fisherman") was released.
-The same year, it was released La buona novella (The Good News), another concept album that was inspired by the life of Jesus Christ as reported mainly by the Apocryphal gospels.
+In 1970 the song "Il pescatore" ("The Fisherman") was released.
+The same year, he released La buona novella (The Good News), another concept album that was inspired by the life of Jesus Christ as reported mainly by the Apocryphal gospels.
 The album was followed in 1971 by Non al denaro non all'amore né al cielo which was inspired by the Spoon River Anthology, a collection of short poems from Edgar Lee Masters, with the collaboration of Nicola Piovani for the music and Giuseppe Bentivoglio for the lyrics.
 The album's booklet contains an interview from Fernanda Pivano, the Italian translator of Masters' works.
 In 1973, De André wrote the concept album Storia di un impiegato, which is about the protests of those years, also involving Piovani and Bentivoglio.
 In 1974, he released the album Canzoni, which includes re-recordings of many old songs and new translations of songs of Brassens, Leonard Cohen ("Suzanne" and "Joan of Arc"), and Bob Dylan ("Desolation Row"), thanks to the collaboration of Francesco De Gregori.
 In 1975, the experimental (both musically and linguistically) album Volume/8 was a collaboration with the songwriter Francesco De Gregori, and includes a translation of a song by Leonard Cohen ("Seems so long ago, Nancy").

-In 1975, De André made his concert debut at "La Bussola" in Viareggio.
+In 1975, De André made his concert debut at La Bussola in Viareggio.
 Before that event, De André refused to perform live concerts because he considered himself more a songwriter than a performer.
 In the same period, he moved from Genoa to Sardinia.
-In 1978, his new concept album Rimini, which he co-wrote with singer-songwriter Massimo Bubola was released; it includes a translation of Bob Dylan's "Romance in Durango" (Avventura a Durango).
-For the first time, he wrote a song in Gallurese, a local language related to Corsican, Zirichiltaggia ("Lizard Den"), inspired by the Ballu tundu, beginning to show his passion for minority languages and music traditions.
+In 1978, his new concept album Rimini, which he co-wrote with singer-songwriter Massimo Bubola was released; it includes a translation of Bob Dylan's "Romance in Durango" ("Avventura a Durango").
+For the first time, he wrote a song in Gallurese, a local language related to Corsican, "Zirichiltaggia" ("Lizard Den"), inspired by the Ballu tundu, beginning to show his passion for minority languages and music traditions.

 In 1977, his daughter Ludovica Vittoria (nicknamed simply Luvi) was born to his partner Dori Ghezzi.
 Between December 1978 and January 1979, De André toured with the Italian progressive rock band Premiata Forneria Marconi (PFM), from which two live albums (In Concerto - Arrangiamenti PFM, vol. 1 and 2) were released.
 Many years later, in 2020, a video taken from that tour was discovered and published as a DVD with the title "Fabrizio De André e PFM - Il concerto ritrovato".

 On 27 August 1979, De André and Dori Ghezzi were kidnapped in Sardinia.
 They were not released until December.